top of page

 Died: November 21, 2019 - Dallas, Texas

-Seale was born and raised in Beaumont, Texas, the son of William Seale, a contractor who studied historic building practices, and Eugenia Brooks Seale, who "had an eye for interiors" and furnishings.
+Seale was born and raised in Beaumont, Texas, the son of William Seale, a contractor who studied historic building practices, and Eugenia Brooks Seale, who had an eye for interiors and furnishings.
+He attended Southwestern University (BA 1961) and Duke University (MA 1964 and Ph.D.
+1965).
+He taught for several years at Lamar University, the University of Houston, the University of South Carolina, and Columbia University.

-In 1965, he moved to Washington, D. C.,
+In 1965, he moved to Washington, D. C.

+From 1973 to 1974, Seale was curator of cultural history at the Smithsonian Institution.
+He then became an independent scholar, publishing many books and essays and frequently appearing on C-SPAN to discuss the history and preservation of significant American buildings.
 His restoration projects include the state capitols of Michigan, Ohio, Kansas, Florida, Mississippi, and Alabama and historical consultation on the State Houses of Minnesota, Alaska, and New Jersey.
 Historic houses include Dodona Manor, the Gen. George C. Marshall House, Leesburg, Virginia; Ten Chimneys, Home of Alfred Lunt and Lynn Fontanne; Genesee Depot, Wisconsin; George Eastman House, Rochester, New York; "ZEMANEE- FA TEEO" Ximenez-Fatio House, St. Augustine, Florida; Old Governor's Mansion Milledgeville, Georgia); and many others over twenty-five years.

 In 2013 he served as a consultant and panelist for the Cable-Satellite Public Affairs Network (C-SPAN) production First Ladies: Influence and Image, which ran for two seasons.
 First Lady - Julia Grant | C-SPAN First Ladies: Influence & Image.